ViMuilu/ethereum-gas-fee-estimator/README.md

 # Ethereum Gas & Fee Estimator

-A tool to estimate Ethereum gas prices and transaction fees in real time.
+A full-stack project to estimate Ethereum gas prices and transaction fees in real time.

-## Features
+## Structure

-- Fetches current gas prices from public Ethereum APIs
-- Estimates transaction fees for different transaction types
+- `backend/` — Go REST API for Ethereum gas and fee estimation
-- Simple CLI and/or web interface (to be implemented)
+- `frontend/` — React.js web interface

 ## Getting Started

-1. Clone this repository
-2. Install dependencies (to be added)
-3. Run the estimator (instructions to be added)
+See the README files in each subdirectory for setup instructions.

 ## License

 MIT